ub2906/MModa/README.md

   - Code can be found in the *clothing* folder in repository

-- KSOM CLUSTERING ALGORITHM
-  - Our Product does Clustering using KSOM based on Preferences,Age,Country and other Demographic and spending data to make your shopping experience a complete    delight!
-  - Uses Kohonen's Self Organising Maps Algorithm to implement the clustering
-  - Using a dataset with paramenters such as age,gender,spending score it will help in forming clusters on people with similar interests
-  - Makes in easier for users to conect with similar minded people
-  - Code can be found in the *Clustering* folder in repository

 - VIRTUAL MODA
   - This is a 3D model of a shopping complex with various stores.